keenanromain/HNJobLocations/README.md

 ## Idea
-An application that filters through the HackerNews API for historic postings based on a location keyword.
+I wanted to get back into writing Go, so I built an application that filters through the HackerNews API for historic postings based on a location keyword.
 This project was built with Go version 1.13 on MacOS.

 ## Usage